skeller1/extr/readme.md

 __An open source Ruby on Rails 3.x engine for using Ext.Direct in Rails Applications.__

-ExtR is an Rails 3.x compatible implementation of the [Ext.Direct API specification](http://www.sencha.com/products/extjs/extdirect) from the famous [Sencha ExtJS Framework](http://www.sencha.com/).
+ExtR is an Rails 4.x and 3.x compatible implementation of the [Ext.Direct API specification](http://www.sencha.com/products/extjs/extdirect) from the famous [Sencha ExtJS Framework](http://www.sencha.com/).
 If you want to write ExtJS UI's with the power of Ruby have a look at [Netzke](http://netzke.org/), the brilliant Sencha ExtJS and Ruby on Rails component framework.

 ## Intension